he426100/awesome-stars-he426100/README.md

 *   [mockery/mockery](https://github.com/mockery/mockery) - Mockery is a simple yet flexible PHP mock object framework for use in unit testing with PHPUnit, PHPSpec or any other testing framework.
 Its core goal is to offer a test double framework with a succinct API capable of clearly defining all possible object operations and interactions using a human readable Domain Specific Language (DSL).

-*   [ecsphp/ecs](https://github.com/ecsphp/ecs) - ECS runs PHP-CS-Fixer and PHP\_CodeSniffer as a single, parallel, fast tool, zero dependencies, requiring only PHP 7.2+.
-Configure with prepared sets, gradual levels via, plug-in and keep it running for years with zero maintenance
+*   [ecsphp/ecs](https://github.com/ecsphp/ecs) - ECS runs PHP-CS-Fixer and PHP\_CodeSniffer as a single, parallel fast tool with zero dependencies.
+Run on PHP 7.2+

 *   [vimeo/psalm](https://github.com/vimeo/psalm) - A PHP static analysis tool for finding errors and security vulnerabilities in PHP applications